andrewrapp/arduino-remote-uploader/README.md

 <a href="https://vine.co/v/O0jLBw7aO1m" target="_blank"><img src="https://raw.githubusercontent.com/andrewrapp/arduino-remote-uploader/master/resources/vine-xbee.png" alt="vine" width="300" height="299" border="0" /></a>

 In this Vine we first see the remote XBee Arduino blinking fast (every 50ms).
-Then, I update the sketch to blink slower (ever 1 second) and compile it.
-Next I run the host uploader command to send the compiled sketch to the remote Arduino, via XBee, and flash the sketch onto the secondary Arduino.
+Then, the sketch is updated to blink slower (every 1 second) and compiled.
+Next, the compiled sketch is transferred to the remote Arduino, via XBee, and flashed onto the secondary Arduino.
 The command completes and indicates that the flash was successful.
 And lastly we see the Arduino is running the new sketch and blinking slowly.
-So there it is: over the air Arduino flashing via XBee in six seconds!
+So there it is: over the air Arduino programming via XBee in six seconds!